peter88213/nvhelp-de/source/file_menu.rst

 Leeres Projekt
    -  This will close the current project and create a blank project.
    -  A file select dialog asks for the new project’s file name.
-      If you cancel the dialog, you can select the file name later when saving the project.
+      If you cancel the dialog kann man select the file name later when saving the project.